pdanpdan/vue-keyboard-trap/docs/examples/index.md

 ### .autofocus

-Focuses the first child element with `[autofocus]` or `[data-autofocus]` attribute or, if no such element is found, the first focusable child element.
+Focuses the first child element that matches `autofocusSelector` or (if no such element is found) the first focusable child element.

 Is only triggered on mount and on directive activation (changed value from false to true).